jerryjappinen/bellevue-docs/ui/localisation.md

 # Localisation

-Localisation is **not** preconfigured.
+Localisation is **not** preconfigured, but can be added easily.

-To enable localisation, you should use [`vue-i18n`](http://kazupon.github.io/vue-i18n/en/).
+To enable localisation, we recommend [`vue-i18n`](http://kazupon.github.io/vue-i18n/en/).
 This plugin supports localised copy text, date formatting, number formatting and crude pluralisation.
 It also offers a nice set of various ways to organise the localisation depending on your needs.

+More plugin options are listed on [Awesome Vue.js](https://github.com/vuejs/awesome-vue#i18n).

-## Adding localisation support
+## Adding `vue-i18n` support

 Localisation is fairly easy to add.